coder-Aayush/gharelu/README.md

 - Real-time chat between users and service providers.
 - Secure authentication and user account management.
 - Integration with Google Maps for location-based search and appointment scheduling.
-- Product management for merchants, allowing them to sell products alongside their services.

 ## Screenshoots